aabbtree77/session-auth-starter/README.md

 The weakest link in this whole technology stack is a metaframework.

-Why do we need one?
-The problem is React, and the desire to reuse it on the server instead of some HTML templating.
-However, nobody knows what a server-side React really is.
+Why do we need such a tool?
+One reason is to reuse React on the server instead of some HTML templating.
+See an Express code and compare it against quite a few major metaframeworks in [the Lucia auth examples](https://github.com/lucia-auth/examples/tree/main).
+Interestingly, considering all the endless Reddit discussions raging about the best framework choice, the code of all the metaframeworks looks more similar than different.

+The problem is, nobody knows what a server-side React really is.
 React does not come with the whole mini-browser, the way Electron does.
-Some server-side React parts can be sent back to the frontend, some will be reduced to just a static HTML, some are just forbidden, this is all very hacky, rushed, and fragile.
+Some server-side React parts can be sent back to the frontend, some will be reduced to just a static HTML, some are just forbidden, this is all very hacky, rushed, fragile.

 ## Doubts About Astro